Zhuang Zedong: Marriage to Atsuko Sasaki

 When Zhuang and Sasaki decided to get married, both had to go through a difficult political process due to the political environment in China.
 Zhuang had to write to Li Ruihuan and Deng Xiaoping about the matter, and Sasaki had to give up her Japanese citizenship and apply for Chinese citizenship.
 Eventually, Zhuang and Sasaki got married in 1987.

 Zhuang and Sasaki lived together for 26 years.
 Zhuang wrote a book about their story, entitled Deng Xiaoping approved our marriage.
 Zhuang opened an international table tennis club in Beijing.
 He visited the United States in 2007, speaking at USC and other universities about his role in fostering better relations between China and the United States.

 Cancer and death

-Zhuang Zedong was diagnosed of late-stage colon cancer in 2008.
+In 2008, Zhuang Zedong was diagnosed with late-stage colon cancer.
 Although he sought treatment in various hospitals around China, the tumour metastasized to his liver and lungs.
 Five months before his death, he only had one eighth of his liver left.
-He requested euthanasia, but was denied by his doctors.
+He requested euthanasia, but this request was denied by his doctors.
 On 10 February 2013, the first day of the Chinese New Year, Zhuang died at You'an Hospital in Beijing, at the age of 72.
-Within a day there were 300,000 messages about this death on Chinese microblogging sites.
+Within a day there were 300,000 messages about his death on Chinese microblogging sites.